 It makes sense that sometimes things get a little old, and your shower door needs repairing.

-Let’s look at some common issues that occur with aging shower doors, such a shower door repair for swinging types and sliding types (directly below) and:
+Let’s look at some common issues that occur with aging shower doors, such as a shower door repair for swinging types and sliding types (directly below).

 Sliding Shower Door Repair

-- Scrub shower door tracks.
-If a simple vinegar and rinse didn’t improve things, you may need some elbow grease.
-Using vinegar or a mineral dissolving solution like CLR or Lime-Away, brush out the tracks.
-If you need to literally chisel out crusted on mineral deposits for your shower door repair, use a hard wooden edge.
 You will definitely scratch the surface’s finish around the tracks if you get out a knife or screwdriver!
-Feel free to let the solution soak in for several minutes before you start brushing or scraping.
+Your better off to let the solution soak in for several minutes before you start brushing or scraping.

 - Shower door keeps popping open and won’t stay closed